 - Show, Don't Tell: Apart from being told that the insane Daleks are the worst kind, they don't seem that much worse than the regular ones, sleeping most of the time and in need of repair.
-Although there are enough of them to fill up a planet.
-Judging by Amy's hallucination scene, however, it seems the Daleks in the asylum have developed dreams and feelings beyond hatred.
+Judging by Amy's hallucination scene, it seems the Daleks in the asylum have developed dreams and feelings beyond hatred.
 For Daleks this would be the worst display of insanity.

 - Skewed Priorities:

-- "Where do you get the milk for the soufflés?"
-Of course, The Cuckoolander Was Right.
+- "Where do you get the milk for the soufflés?" seems like this at first, but The Cuckoolander Was Right.
 There are no soufflés — Oswin was imagining it as part of her Battle in the Centre of the Mind against her Dalek conditioning.

 - Only the Doctor could be preoccupied with the state of Amy and Rory's marriage whilst in the middle of an veritable army of Daleks.
 Then again, they are, technically, his parents-in-law, and the series has made a case of how childish the Doctor can get.

 - Slave Mooks: The Dalek Puppets are emptied-out humans who care nothing for their previous lives.

 - Snap Back: Starting with this story, the RTD-era "Time War" Daleks were reinstated as the main Dalek design, with the updated design introduced early in the Eleventh Doctor's run being relegated to filling out crowds.

 - So Long, Suckers!: The Doctor, as usual, can't leave without at least one good taunt.The Doctor: You know, you guys should really have seen this coming.
 Thing about me and teleports: I've got a really good aim.
 Pinpoint accurate in fact.
 Or, to put it another way: ''Suckers!'''